danwardvs/Danpression/README.md

 * Swing GUI

 ### Usage:
-* Run Danpression.jar with an up-to-date JRE installation. `java -jar Danpression.jar` Builds can be found on the release tab
+* Run Danpression.jar with an up-to-date JRE installation. `java -jar Danpression.jar`To quickly view an image, launch with `view /path/to/image.dan` arguments.
+Builds can be found on the release tab